Real-VeerSandhu/Glued-Eyes/README.md

-# An Automated Viewer System
+# An Automated Viewer System with Pyautogui